Taylor Moore Betting Profile: The Sentry - PGA TOUR

 Moore's Best Finishes

-- Moore last season took part in 30 tournaments, picking up one win with three top-five finishes.
+- Moore, who took part in 30 tournaments last season, secured one win with three top-five finishes.

 - Last season Moore's best performance came at the Valspar Championship, where he took home the title with a score of -10.

-- With 1193 points last season, Moore finished 25th in the FedExCup standings.
+- Moore placed 25th in the FedExCup standings with 1193 points last season.

 Moore's Strokes Gained Rankings